wso2/carbon-kernel/docs/DeveloperTools/RegisteringInitialContextFactories.md

-# Registering InitialContextFactory classes to OSGI env
+# Registering InitialContextFactory classes to OSGi env
 > The process of registering InitialContextFactory to OSGi env in a WSO2 product is explained below.
 For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 ICF Register is a standalone tool that can be used for products that are based on Carbon 5 (WSO2 Carbon 5 platform).
 The implementation of this tool has been added to the freshly introduced Tools module (Maven module) of the WSO2 Carbon 5 platform.